Teacher Cover Letters That Get Noticed

 Follow these teaching cover letter writing tips and steps and introduce yourself properly to your potential employer.

 Most job search experts would agree that typically, a first impression of someone is formed within 8 seconds.
 Even scarier is the concept that once a first impression is formed; it's very unlikely to change.
 If the chair of the selection committee opens your resume and discovers that you haven't bothered to include a cover letter, your application could end up in the recycling bin along with the envelope it came in.

-Failing to cross your Ps and Qs will be frowned upon, especially if you are introducing an English teacher CV or resume.
+Failing to dot the i's and cross the t's will be frowned upon, especially if you are introducing an English teacher CV or resume.
 Spelling or grammatical errors are unacceptable in a cover letter for any teaching job application; so, make sure you have your letter proofread.